-President Watches two Games in one Day
+President Watches two Games in One Day

 Six PA’s and NO official AB’s

-The Cardinals were 35-41 at home and 28-49 on the road and finished 63-90 for the year for 7th place an 40.5 games behind the NL champion Cubs.
+The starters were Ed Phelps at catcher, Konetchy at first, Miller Huggins played second, Mike Mowrey was the shortstop to complete the infield.
+Roaming the outfield was Ellis in left, Rebel Oakes patrolled center and Steve Evans in right.
+The Cardinals were 35-41 at home and 28-49 on the road and finished 63-90 for the year for 7th place and 40.5 games behind the NL champion Cubs.
 The only team in the National League they finish above .500 with is the Phillies where they win 12 and lose 10 on the year.